 Makery is the medialab of ART2M and an online information media (newsletter, website, social networks).
-It aims to cover the dynamism and give out information on the creative communities and the scene of labs, fablabs (fabrication laboratories), makerspaces (for community tinkering), hackerspaces (spaces self-managed by people wanting to divert technologies), medialabs (dedicated to new media experimentation), living labs (also known as third places, they encompass users-industries co-design in processes of innovation and experimentation), biohacklabs (the scientific, DIYbio and bioinformatics version of hacklabs), foodlabs (for community catering and exploring the future of food), artlabs (dedicated to artistic production).
+It aims to cover the dynamism and give out information on the creative communities and the scene of labs, art and social innovation.

 MCD / Digitalmcd.com is the essential French-speaking platform for the analysis and news of digital culture and digital art; as well as a source of open archives.
-The paper journal is now reserved for special issues and special issues.
+The paper journal is now reserved for special events or releases.
 At the same time, MCD multiplies initiatives, workshops, meetings and events in partnership.

 Art4Med aims to build-up interdisciplinary transnational cooperation between artists and the health sector in order to support and produce exploratory art projects that promote access to healthcare.
 By collaboratively co-designing methodologies and discussing their implementation in local contexts, we can learn from each other, identify best practices and opportunities to grow our own communities with long-lasting bonds.
 Produce open and transferable resources to better understand co-creative processes between art, science and technology.

 Open Source Body festival is a co-production of Art2M/Makery/MCD and the Cité internationale des arts, organized as part of the ART4MED program.